 Or, if the software or service you are using support sending a test webhook, you can use the “Get samples” button to automatically listen for an incoming webhook and set the keys automatically.
 (Note: You will still need to manually set the “Value type” for keys retrieved in this way.
 The ability to automatically detect the value type is coming in a future release.)
 If a webhook is received at the webhook URL within 60 seconds, you’ll see a dialog that shows the data received, and clicking Use these fields will add them to the trigger:

 To create this user, you would set the Recipe to create a new user using the data from the webhook, then perform any desired Actions on the user.
 You could also set the Recipe to select an existing user that matches that data, and perform the Actions on them instead.
-See Anonymous recipes for more information.
+See Recipes for Everyone for more information.